Do you know, I grew a whole room full of Begonia rex plants, all started from one single leaf?

-Cellular totipotency is the inherent ability of a plant cell to regenerate into a whole, new organism.
 This biological marvel is the reason why some plants, like Begonia rex, can be propagated from a leaf.
 Upon cutting a leaf, it sends a distress signal that triggers cell division and tissue formation—essentially, creating roots and initiating a new beginning!

-Your journey into propagating Begonia rex starts with a healthy, mature leaf.
+Your jaunt into propagating Begonia rex starts with a healthy, mature leaf.
 Use clean, sterilized shears to cut one that looks vibrant and free of any spots.
 Good health is contagious; a healthy leaf begets a healthy plant!

 After severing your chosen leaf, cleanse it with lukewarm water to remove any dust or tiny unwelcome pests.
 But remember, ensure your leaf is dry before proceeding, as moisture can lead to the growth of bacteria we'd rather not deal with.

 Now comes the exciting part - getting your leaf to root.
-Carefully make

 three slight slits toward the base of your leaf.